New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 At Lone Star IV Medics, our most sought-after IV therapy hydration package is the Myers’ Cocktail.
 This therapy features a combination of vitamins, antioxidants and minerals that are administered via IV to hydrate the body and alleviate symptoms of hangovers, depression, colds, flu, viruses, allergies, fibromyalgia, asthma, chronic sinusitis and more.

 IV therapy offers several benefits, including:

 Depending on your symptoms, one of our healthcare providers at Lone Star IV Medics may recommend adding other medications to the cocktail.
-The Myers’ Cocktail costs $195 — included in the price are any travel fees to our service areas.

 At Lone Star IV Medics, our most-used IV therapy, the Myers’ Cocktail IV, includes calcium, magnesium, B vitamins and vitamin C to rehydrate you and relieve common hangover symptoms fast.
 Our team of experienced and knowledgeable healthcare providers will come to you so IV therapy can be done within the comfort of your own home.
 Contact us to learn more about how IV therapy works or to book an appointment today.
 You can also call or text us at (214) 470-2008 for your hangover relief IV on demand.